Chery Fulwin (1999)

 The Chery Fulwin (风云 (Fēngyún, Wind cloud)), also sold as the Chery A11, is Chery's first car.
 Created without government approval, it has nonetheless been the first step of Chery's success story and helped transform the Chinese automotive market from one dependent on foreign joint ventures.

 Various importers and other commenters have also called the car "Windcloud" (direct translation of Chinese word "Fengyun") or "Fulwin" (romanized equivalent of the "Fengyun" name introduced by Chery after 2009).

 Development

 The Fulwin is essentially a badge engineered first generation Toledo, built by SEAT from 1991 to 1999, based on the A2 platform.
 This is the same platform used by FAW-VW Automobile for their successful, license-built FAW-VW Jetta.
 Windcloud production indeed depended on secret side deals with the same parts suppliers as did FAW-VW.
-A later financial settlement out of court meant Volkswagen agreed to abstain from a planned lawsuit.
-The purchase of the Toledo blueprints was also executed in secret, in spite of SEAT being a Volkswagen subsidiary: all of these deft negotiations were the work of engineer Yin Tongyao, who had originally worked for Volkswagen's Chinese joint venture.
+A later financial settlement out of court meant Volkswagen Group agreed to abstain from a planned lawsuit.
+The purchase of the Toledo blueprints was also executed in secret, in spite of SEAT being a Volkswagen Group subsidiary: all of these deft negotiations were the work of engineer Yin Tongyao, who had originally worked for Volkswagen Group's Chinese joint venture.